educates/labs-installation-guides/workshops/lab-lookup-installation/workshop/content/01-training-portals.md

 to talk to multiple separate training portals.

-When multiple Educates clusters are used in order to distribute load across multiple Kubernetes cluster, or in order to provide a level of fault tolerance for availability of a specific workshop by hosting it on multiple Educates clusters, the custom front end web portal would need to also handle talking to the different clusters.
+When multiple Educates clusters are used in order to distribute load across multiple Kubernetes clusters, or in order to provide a level of fault tolerance for availability of a specific workshop by hosting it on multiple Educates clusters, the custom front end web portal would need to also handle talking to the different clusters.